 Since there is no unanimous opinion about what PII is, there are different opinions about what can be considered as Personal Identifiable Information.

 A classic example has to do with the IP address of a user.
 In the European Union, the General Data Protection Regulation (GDPR) adopted in 2018 clearly establishes that the IP address of a subscriber can be classified as "personal data".
-However, in many countries and even in some US states, the IP address may not necessarily be considered part of the PII.
-Simply put, what is considered PII depends on who you ask, or rather, where you do business.

 Despite the discrepancies between the laws of different countries and regulatory entities, in general, the following is considered sensitive PII: